 SMEC's ADH program provides a continuum of services for individuals over the age of 22 who require daily supervision, activities and case management.
-The ADH program supplements the services provided through SMEC's SAIL program.
-The ADH program operates year-round and is currently funded through Medicaid/ MassHealth and licensed by the Department of Public Health (DPH) with reimbursement for hot lunches provided through the DESE's CACFP program.
+The ADH program operates separately from the services provided through SMEC's SAIL program but on the same campus.
+The ADH program operates year-round and is currently funded through Medicaid/MassHealth and licensed by the Department of Public Health (DPH) with reimbursement for hot lunches provided through the DESE's CACFP program.